ikem-krueger/bluebird/README.md

 # bluebird

-Bluebird theme for Openbox to match the Bluebird Xubuntu theme.
+Bluebird is an Openbox theme to match the Bluebird Xubuntu theme.

 !["Screenshot of the Bluebird Openbox theme"](https://github.com/ikem-krueger/bluebird/blob/master/Screenshot.png)